CreatieveNaam/po-paradigma/README.md

 Portability.
 Assembler is platform-specific (Agner, F. 2020).
 The insertion sort code doesn't work on a Raspberry Pi because the Raspberry Pi instruction set is different compared to the x64 instruction set.
 This is a downside in my opinion.
 If I write code I want to run it everywhere and not rewrite code for different hardware.
 I prefer Java to assembly in this case.

 Error protection.
 High-level languages like Java protect the programmer against errors.
-When I was writing the code for quicksort, I tried to pop an empty stack.
+While I was writing the code for quicksort, I tried to pop an empty stack.
 Java would've thrown a runtime exception.
-Assembly didn't throw anything; it put a random(?) number in the register I popped into.
+Assembly didn't throw anything; it put a seemingly random number in the register I popped into.
 In this case, I prefer Java because it protects me more from errors than assembly.

 Development time.
 Writing code in assembly takes much longer than in a high-level language (Fog, A. 2020).
 It took me a few hours to implement insertion sort in assembly.
 In Java, I did it in less than an hour.
 In this case I prefer Java because Java allows me to write more code (that functions) in less time.